sstelfox/hundred_prisoners/README.md

 points back to 7 then I'll will expend all my attempts bouncing between the two boxes.

-There is a good change I'll come back and implement a fifth solution to this which involves tracking the viewed boxes, but starting with a random box to avoid those useless cycles and see how it compares against the optimal solution.
+I went back and implemented a fifth option which does start randomly and tracks which boxes have been seen to see if I could maybe meet in the middle but I was still getting a 0 success.
+It seems like starting with your own number and ensuring you're potentially part of your own cycle if it exists is one of the defining traits of the solution.

 [1]: https://en.wikipedia.org/wiki/100_prisoners_problem
 [2]: http://rosettacode.org/wiki/100_prisoners